 Credit for Pre-College Courses

-Credit is not awarded for college-level coursework undertaken while a student is enrolled in high school or in the summer after high school.
+Credit is not awarded for college-level coursework undertaken at other institutions while a student is enrolled in high school, in the summer after high school, or during the period of deferral for students granted deferred admission.
 Such coursework is considered a part of a student’s preparation for a Penn education.
 It is used in consultation with the student’s academic advisor to inform decisions about placement into appropriate courses at Penn.

-A representative of the appropriate Penn department will need to review external courses before transfer credits will be awarded.
-To request transfer credit for a course through a Penn department, log in to XCAT (External Course Approval Tool) and submit all course syllabi and other supporting materials from the previous institution.
+Transfer credit is awarded to students who have been admitted to the College through the transfer admissions process.
+Credit may be given for courses completed at the student’s previous college or university, subject to review and approval by a representative of the appropriate Penn department.
+To request transfer credit for a course through a Penn department, log in to XCAT (External Credit Approval Tool) and submit all course syllabi and other supporting materials from the previous institution.

 A minimum grade of C is required for a course to be eligible for transfer credit.
 The grade earned in a course approved for transfer credit will not appear on the Penn transcript.

 Credit earned at two-year institutions either while the student is in high school (including the summer after) or after the student has matriculated at Penn (Credit Away) will not be posted to the Penn transcript.
 For students who transfer to Penn from a two-year institution, however, departments may at their discretion grant credit for course work done at the two-year institution.

 - Only the department or program advisors determine which credits transferred from another institution can count toward the major.

 - At least half the course units in the major must be taken at Penn.
 Some departments require more.

 After matriculation, students may receive Penn credit for courses taken during the summer at other schools.
 This is called credit away.
 Note: Students may also be interested in Penn summer courses.